 To hold a place in the incoming LLM class, students are required to pay a non-refundable $750 seat deposit by the deadline date provided.

 If you are an international applicant, when your seat deposit is received, the College of Law will review all credentials for University of Illinois I-20/DS-2019 processing.
 To ensure timely receipt of the I-20/DS-2019, applicants are urged to respond as quickly as possible to any requests for additional documentation.

 Once your credentials and file are submitted and approved, your I-20/DS-2019 will be issued by the University of Illinois.
-It will be sent along with your admission letter to the address you provide.
-This process may take 4 to 6 weeks to complete.
+This process may take 2 to 4 weeks to complete.